BingHawk/osm_2_imm/README.md

 Restart QGIS, go to the plugin browser and serach for "OSM to IMM".

-# Installing geopandas dependency
+# Installing dependencies

 Locate the /bin of your qgis installation and install with pip.

+Needed dependencies are:
+- geopandas
+- overpy

 ## Mac OS:
- /Applications/QGIS-LTR.app/Contents/MacOS/bin/pip3 install geopandas
+ /Applications/QGIS-LTR.app/Contents/MacOS/bin/pip3 install geopandas overpy

 ## Windows:
 - Open OSGeo4W shell (packed with QGIS in the start menu)
 - Type py3_env.
 This should print paths of your QGIS Python installation.
-- Use Python’s pip to install the library of your choice: python -m pip install geopandas
+- Use Python’s pip to install the library of your choice: python -m pip install geopandas overpy

 [(Instructions by Zoran)](https://landscapearchaeology.org/2018/installing-python-packages-in-qgis-3-for-windows/)